-We have observed of the band structure in $\alpha$ -EuP3 by angle-resolved photoemission spectroscopy (ARPES) with synchrotron lightsource.
+We have observed of the band structure in α -EuP3 by angle-resolved photoemission spectroscopy (ARPES) with synchrotron lightsource.
 We used resonant photoemission to directly confirm the f-p coupling.
 Further, with the high-resolution ARPES, we discovered an unexpected band splitting in the valence band.
-This band splitting occurs only along $k_y$ direction without any global symmetry breaking.
-To compare with the results, we also measured an isostructural material structure contributes to the band splitting.
+This band splitting occurs only along k_y direction without any global symmetry breaking.
+To compare with the results, we also measured an isostructural material SrP3, and found similar splitting.
+This result suggests that the crystal structure contributes to the band splitting.
 We need to confirm whether this kind of band splitting is intrinsic by measure their spin texture with SARPES.